-The small, flat, oval-shaped insects have caused panic in France, where the appearance of bedbugs on trains and in cinemas has raised concerns about the impact on tourism and the 2024 Paris Olympics.
-In the UK, more and more people are searching for information about bedbugs.
+The small, flat, oval-shaped insects have caused a scare in France, where the appearance of bedbugs on trains and in cinemas has raised concerns about the impact on tourism and the 2024 Paris Olympics.
+In the UK, more people are searching for information about bedbugs.

 South Korean officials said on November 8 that about 30 suspected cases of bedbugs have been reported nationwide, including at a traditional public bathhouse (jjimjilbang) in Incheon, west of Seoul, and a university dormitory in the southeastern city of Daegu.

-Bed bugs have caused a scare in France and now they're coming to South Korea
+Bed bugs have caused a scare in France and now they're coming to Korea.

 The South Korean Prime Minister's Office launched a four-week campaign on November 7, including inspections of public facilities and pest control measures.